Attack on Canadian miner in Burkina Faso threatens gold’s final frontier

 In October 2018, France scrambled two jets to strike militants attacking a gold mine in northern Burkina Faso.

-Earlier this year, Burkina Faso’s government asked mining firms to help fund a rapid reaction unit with helicopters to respond to incidents like Wednesday’s, but the initiative did not materialize, according to two people involved in meetings.
+Earlier this year, Burkina Faso’s government asked mining firms to help fund a rapid reaction unit with helicopters to respond to incidents like Wednesday’s, but the initiative did not materialise, according to two people involved in meetings.

-One company security official said his firm spent millions of dollars on armored vehicles, bullet-proof walls and safety rooms.
+One company security official said his firm spent millions of dollars on armoured vehicles, bullet-proof walls and safety rooms.
 “We are bracing for an In Amenas-style attack,” he said.

 The top investor in Semafo said risk and gold mining went hand-in-hand, and extra security costs would not be a game-changer.

-“Obviously it will add maybe a few dollars to the cost of producing an ounce of gold, but it is not going to change the overall economics,” said Joe Foster, gold fund portfolio manager at VanEck Investment Management, which has a 10.1% stake in Semafo.
+“Obviously it will add maybe a few dollars to the cost of producing an ounce of gold, but it is not going to change the overall economics,” said Joe Foster, gold fund portfolio manager at VanEck Investment Management, which has a 10.1% stake in Semafo and a 9.8% stake in Endeavour (EDV.TO), another Canadian firm with two mines in Burkina Faso.

 One immediate impact could be restrictions on how far afield firms are prepared to send geologists.

 In May, Oumarou Idani, Burkina Faso’s minister of mines, identified exploration companies as high risk.
-“They work over large areas, sometimes 250 square kilometers ... it is difficult to have a secure way of working over that size of area.”
+“They work over large areas, sometimes 250 square kilometres ... it is difficult to have a secure way of working over that size of area.”

 Months earlier, Kirk Woodman, a Canadian geologist with 20 years’ experience in the region, was kidnapped and found dead.